= Cara's Favorite

 Cara’s Tip: The restaurant’s lounge offers both indoor and outdoor patio seating serving wine, beer, and classic cocktails as well as martini flights, wine, Scotch and Grand Marnier flights, and small plates of nibbles.

 American cuisine.
-Meet Disney Junior Characters during breakfast—or Minnie and friends at seasonal dining parties.
-Lunch and Dinner changing seasonally with Minnie and Friends.
-Breakfast, lunch, and dinner.
+Meet Disney Junior characters during breakfast—or Minnie and friends at seasonal dining parties for lunch or dinner.
+Breakfast, lunch, and dinner buffet.

 American cuisine.
 Dine at a darkened drive-in in a car-shaped booth while watching retro movie clips.
 Lunch and dinner.